wesbos/React-For-Beginners-Starter-Files/readme.md

 ## :point_right: :point_right: :point_right: :point_right:  To Start :point_left: :point_left: :point_left: :point_left:

-1. Copy the first folder to `catch-of-the-day`
+1. Rename the first folder to `catch-of-the-day`
 2. cd into `catch-of-the-day` and follow along with the videos

 Each folder contains **only the changed files** for each video, so if you need any code, pull the appropriate file into your `catch-of-the-day` folder.